uclhal/Data-Science-for-Docs/01-lesson-01-r-for-newbies.md

 Moreover, rather than having to use numerical addresses to look at data, you can use the `$` operator to access the columns by name.

+> **EXERCISE**
-> **TRY THIS:** Try typing `class_demographics$age`
+> 1. Try typing `class_demographics$age`.
+What is the output?
+> 2. What happens if you try to add a value `TRUE` to a vector containing just integers like `c(1, 4, 7, 9)`?
+> 3. Now what happens if you add a string to your vector?
+Why is this happening?

 #### Functions

 Functions are abtract black boxes that take an input, and give you an output.
 They perform tasks.
 To perform a task, they need an input, and the result of their work is the output.
 A simple function might be to tell us the time. `sys.time()` is a function built into `r` that tells us the time.
 Try it yourself by typing it into the console.

 Let's try a more visual exaple.
 We've written a custom function that helps navigate our character across the screen.

     ed.moveforward()

 ![](img/ed_moves_forward_slow.gif)

 The function `ed.moveforward` is something we've pre-written to get our character Ed to move forward across the screen.
 The `()` is the instruction to the computer to use that function.
 It's our 'go' command.
 Any statement followed by `()` is a function.
 This function takes no arguments at present.
 Arguments are additional pieces of informtion we can give to our function, to make its behaviour more specific.
 At the moment `ed.moveforward()` moves our character forward across the screen at a _really_ slow pace.
 Lets see if we can pass an argument into our function to speed him up.

     ed.moveforward(speed = "fast")

 ![](img/ed_moves_forward_fast.gif)

 Now we've given the `ed.moveforward` function it's first argument.
 This argument tells the function the speed at which Ed should move forward.
 We have another function called `ed.turnright()` which turns Ed through a quarter turn to his right.
 We can chain these two together and get him to return to his starting position.

     	ed.moveforward(speed = "fast")